MohammadB88/rag-anythingllm/monitoring_grafana/Readme.md

 # Sample NIM-Dashboard - NameSpace nim-model
-In this directory, there is a file called "sample_nim-dashboard" which I configured to capture the metrices from models in namspace "nim-model"
+In this directory, there is a file called "nim_dashboard_sample.json" which I configured to capture the metrices from models in namspace "nim-model"

 # ????Grafana on OpenShift - Grafana-Operator Community Edition
 There is also another documentation, but with Grafana-Operator community edition: